ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.2 Partners and Partner Organizations.md

 --

-This Policy was revised and approved by the ESIP Board on July 15, 2019.
+This Policy was revised and approved by the ESIP Board on January 6, 2020.
-This Policy was revised on this site on August 9, 2019.
+This Policy was revised on this site on February 10, 2020.